Meet the MSU Board of Directors

-Gerald “Jerry” Williams, diagnosed with Polymyositis in 2003, founded MSU originally as a Facebook support group titled, “Polymyowhat: Understanding Myositis,” in 2010.
-Jerry is the Founder and President of MSU and also serves as the Executive Director.
+Jerry Williams, originally diagnosed with Polymyositis in 2003, (later changed to dermatomyositis), founded MSU originally as a Facebook support group titled, “Polymyowhat: Understanding Myositis,” in 2010.
+Jerry is the Founder and President of MSU and also serves as the Co-Executive Director with Lynn Wilson.
 He is passionate about helping others living with this rare disease.

 Sandy Block, Board Member Emeritus

 Sandy is a founding member of MSU, former Board Vice President and senior administrator of the MSU groups and public information page.
 Her interest and background in research and writing and as her parents’ healthcare advocate have helped her through her cope with PM and treatment-related issues.
 She is passionate about helping others become knowledgeable about their health issues and empowered to become their own healthcare advocate.

 Director, Neuromuscular Disease Center

 Institute for Exercise and Environmental Medicine

 UT Southwestern Medical Center